LibertyDSNP/spec/pages/DSNP/Types/Reply.md

 ### contentHash

-- MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the reference at the url
+- MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the reference at the URL

 ### createdAt